Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Evaluation

 We further breakdown the overhead of \OSPD to demonstrate the sources of overhead.

-\paragraphb{\textbf{Overhead breakdown of SPD}} \smd introduces overhead mainly due to (1) the absence of batch processing in per-user processes, and (2) communication between user processes and the LLM.
+\paragraphb{\textbf{Overhead breakdown of SPD}} \smd introduces overhead mainly due to (1) the absence of batch processing in per-user processes, and (2) communication between per-user processes and the service process.
 We present \smd's latency breakdown in \autoref{fig:smd_overhead_breakdown}.
 The seven latency components align with the processing steps in \autoref{fig:SPD_details}, except that we partition the ``QKV projection'' into ``Q proj'' and ``KV proj''.
 The first bar in \autoref{fig:smd_overhead_breakdown} represents the breakdown of \sllm, while other bars represent that of \smd in different conditions.
-The three bars in the middle differ in when $Q$ is sent, right after the computation of $Q$ (``After Q''), $K$ and $V$ (``After KV''), or the public attention scores (``After Pub'').
+The three bars in the middle differ in when $Q$ is sent, right after the computation of $Q$ (``After Q''), $K$ and $V$ (``After KV''), or the \public attention scores (``After OA'').
 The last bar is measured with GPU CC disabled.
-We note \autoref{fig:smd_overhead_breakdown} is measured with CUDA Event, which is slightly different from the end-to-end latency in previous measurements.
+We note \autoref{fig:smd_overhead_breakdown} is measured with CUDA Event on GPU side, which is slightly different from the end-to-end latency in previous measurements.

-\paragraphb{\textbf{Processes compete for GPU resources}} By comparing the first four bars, we observe that the computation right after sending $Q$ is much slowed down compared to the \sllm baseline, while other components have negligible overhead.
-It is because the user processes compete with the LLM for GPU resources once they receive $Q$.
-Sending $Q$ after public attention computation can avoid such competion, but the LLM must wait for the private scores, which leads to slightly higher total latency as it fails to overlap communication with computation.
+\paragraphb{\textbf{Processes compete for GPU resources}} Temporally ignoring the communication when comparing the first four bars, we observe that the computation right after sending $Q$ is much slowed down compared to the \sllm baseline, while other components have negligible overhead.
+It is because the per-user processes compete with the service process for GPU resources once they receive $Q$.
+Sending $Q$ after \public attention computation can avoid such competition, but the service process must be blocked and keep waiting for the \private scores, which results in slightly higher total latency as it fails to overlap communication with computation.